karl-richter/mobilityframework-pipeline/README.md

 # Mobility-Framework Pipeline
 This project aims at providing a pipeline for loading, transforming and enriching timeseries data by a german micro-mobility provider.
 The mobility data contains pings of ~750 vehicles for the german city of Stuttgart.
 Each vehicle got pinged every two minutes throughout the day.
 Each ping contains information such as the battery level, a geo-location and a unique vehicle identifier (sign).
 Based on the hypothesis that vehicles do not return a ping while they are rented (not visible in the micro-mobility provider app), trips can be derived by identifying gaps in the timeseries of pings of individual vehicles.
 The number of trips on a day, the average duration, frequent start and end points can be derived from those trips.
 The output of this project could be a BI dashboard that displays the previously mentioned metrics to non-technical users.

 The raw dataset for this project is stored on S3, but all tables are desired in a Redshift Data Warehouse.
 Therefore, steps of this pipeline include the onboarding on the Redshift Data Warehouse, the curation of trips data using the business logic and the aggregation of both trips data and general information that can be derived directly from the dataset without any further processing.
 This makes up three level of data in the Data Warehouse: the `Staging Layer`, the `Silver Layer` and the `Aggregation Layer`.

 To enrich the trip information, a weather dataset is loaded that allows to derive the weather on a given day.
 This allows to explore correlations between the weather and the number of trips over a period of days.

+The dataset contains around 540.000 rows per day (750 vehicles x 720 pings per day), which adds up to a total of around 5.4 million records for 10 days.
 A plotted extract from the mobility dataset can be seen below:

 ![Mobility Data](https://github.com/karl-richter/mobilityframework-pipeline/blob/main/img/mobiliy-data.png)